zebranode/project-1/README.md

 Used [throughout](https://onecheesepizza.github.io/project-1/index.html) to ensure screen-reader compatibility, per the client's requirements.

 **Google Maps API**
-Used on the [locations page](https://onecheesepizza.github.io/project-1/locations.html) to dynamically load a new map based on the selected location
+Used on the [locations page](https://onecheesepizza.github.io/project-1/locations.html) to dynamically load a new map based on the selected location  .

 **Imgur API**
 Used on the [menu page](https://onecheesepizza.github.io/project-1/menu.html) to load images using AJAX hosted on [Imgur.com](https://imgur.com/).
 This implementation allows the business owner to update the product images on their own without developer intervention.

 **Parsley.js**
-Used on the [contact page](https://onecheesepizza.github.io/project-1/contact.html) to validate the form's inputs, and chosen for its simple implementation and being accessibility friendly.
+Used on the [contact page](https://onecheesepizza.github.io/project-1/contact.html) to validate the form's inputs, chosen for its simple implementation and being accessibility friendly.

 **Formspree API**
 Used on the [contact page](https://onecheesepizza.github.io/project-1/contact.html) to perform the form action using their API instead of using our own server-side script.